ibexa/documentation-developer/docs/api/rest_api_customization_and_extension.md

 ## Component Cascade / Timeline Summary / REST request lifecycle
 TODO: Find the right section title
-TODO: Early explanation of CachedValue (like in https://doc.ibexa.co/en/latest/api/extending_the_rest_api/#valueobjectvisitor)

 * A REST Route leads to a REST Controller action.
 A REST route is composed of the root prefix (`ibexa.rest.path_prefix: /api/ibexa/v2`) and a resource path (e.g. `/content/objects/{contentId}`).
 * This Controller action returns an `Ibexa\Rest\Value` descendant.